-The results of operations for the acquisition have been included in the Company's Condensed Consolidated Financial Statements from the date of acquisition.
-The acquisition did not have a material impact on the Company's Condensed Consolidated Financial Statements, and, therefore, historical and pro forma disclosures have not been presented.
+The results of operations for the ALWP Acquisition have been included in the Company's Condensed Consolidated Financial Statements from the date of ALWP Acquisition.
+The ALWP Acquisition did not have a material impact on the Company's Condensed Consolidated Financial Statements, and, therefore, historical and pro forma disclosures have not been presented.